Precision Machining Crew Creates Mobility Device for Watertown Girls

-Thanks to the efforts of Lake Area Tech Precision Machining students Kyle Knouse, Ray Meyer, Brent Summers and program instructor John Rider, two Watertown children now have the opportunity for greater mobility.
+Thanks to the efforts of Lake Area Technical College Precision Machining students Kyle Knouse, Ray Meyer, Brent Summers and program instructor John Rider, two Watertown children now have the opportunity for greater mobility.

 Trinity Miller, now a 7th grader, and her younger sister Carrigan, were both born with Spinal Muscular Atrophy.
 The girls, daughters of Kevin and Sharon Miller of Watertown, are bright and social.
 Their condition, which is irreversible, features severely weakened muscles and the inability to move independently.